-ESG guidelines and application kit will post on DCED's website effective May 1, 2018 for review by interested applicants.
-Interested applicants are encouraged to review the guidelines and begin preparation prior to May 1, 2018.
-DCED will accept applications from July 2-17, 2018.
-Applications are accepted until the 5:00pm on July 17, 2018.
+ESG guidelines and application kit will post on DCED's website effective April 1, 2019 for review by interested applicants.
+Interested applicants are encouraged to review the guidelines and begin preparation prior to April 1, 2019.
+DCED will accept applications from May 31 - June 14, 2019.
+Applications are accepted until 5:00pm on June 14, 2019.

-The completed Application and only required attachments must be submitted in DCED's Electronic Single Application.
+The completed application and only required attachments must be submitted in DCED's Electronic Single Application.
 To apply, please visit www.esa.dced.state.pa.us for the log-in page of the application.
 If you are new to the DCED application process, you are encouraged to click the link on the left of the page that provides an "application walkthrough".
 If you experience difficulty submitting the application, you may click the help link above the user log-in or contact DCED's Customer Service Center for assistance.
 The contact information is:

-Phone: 800-379-7448 (8:30AM - 5:00PM EST Monday through Friday)

-or Email: ra-dcedcs@pa.gov
+Phone: 800-379-7448 (8:30AM - 5:00PM EST Monday through Friday) or Email: ra-dcedcs@pa.gov

 Do not send a hard copy of the entire application.
-DCED only requires a hard copy of the original resolution, statement of assurances and original signature page mailed to the following address:
+DCED only requires a hard copy of the original resolution, statement of assurances and only requires a hard copy of the original resolution and statement of assurances mailed to the following address: